-Retail chains that have brick and mortar stores as well as online platforms often struggle in identifying the customers visiting their site.
+Retail chains that have brick-and-mortar stores, as well as online platforms, often struggle to identify the customers visiting their sites.
 Even with all the information available at their disposal, the probability of identifying the customers accessing their website is a mere 30%.

 Identifying the change in customer preference based on the changes in climate and geography and its impact on the customer’s buying patterns is possible only if the system can synthesize fragments of customer data existing in data lakes and create a customer 360 view.